 Alcyone Lifesciences, Inc, based in Lowell, MA, is a privately-held company passionately committed to applying engineering and science to the fields of neuroscience and oncology to enable transformative therapies.

-We are a team of scientists, engineers, administrators and businesspeople dedicated to building a world-class company that improves the lives of the millions of patients worldwide coping with chronic neurological disorders.
+We are a team of scientists, engineers, administrators and businesspeople dedicated to building a world-class company that improves the lives of the millions of patients worldwide coping with oncolotic and chronic neurological conditions.

-Through innovation, a commitment to excellence, and strong key partnerships, we develop tailored solutions to address treatments of complex CNS disorders.
+Through innovation, a commitment to excellence, and strong key partnerships, we develop tailored solutions to address treatments of complex cancerous and CNS disorders.

 Alcyone Lifesciences, Inc. was founded to address the unmet needs in treatment of chronic neuropathological conditions.

 Alcyone begins development on its innovative Alcyone MEMS Cannula(AMC).

 Alcyone begins collaboration with Boston Children's Hospital to address the preeminent problem in Hydrocephalus treatment - ventricular shunt occlusion.

 Alcyone MEMS Cannula (AMC) pivotal proof of concept.